-

 In addition to the risk-based selection approach, SRs that meet one or more of the following criteria should be selected for audit: 1) ‘once in a lifetime’ (OIL) audit; 2) SRs with a modified opinion in the prior year’s audits; 3) SRs identified as high risk by the CO.
 The considerations for high risk might be but not limited to the following: misreporting or delays with submission of reports, significant balances of inventories, loss of assets, turnover of key staff, new SRs in cases where UNDP recently transitioned to the PR role etc.

-On an annual basis, OAI can amend the audit criteria and timelines for the HACT financial audits, therefore COs should carefully review the UNDP OAI Call Letter for HACT Audit Plans and not rely on the previous year’s Call.
+On an annual basis, OAI can amend the audit criteria and timelines for the financial audits, therefore COs should carefully review the UNDP OAI Call Letter for NGO/NIM Financial Audit Exercise and not rely on the previous year’s Call.

-The once in a lifetime (OIL) audit criterion detailed in the annual UNDP OAI Call Letter for HACT Audit Plans applies to cumulative SR expenditure per project, not per country.
+The once in a lifetime (OIL) audit criterion detailed in the annual UNDP OAI Call Letter for NGO/NIM Financial Audit Exercise applies to cumulative SR expenditure per project, not per country.
 SRs must be audited at least once in their respective project’s life cycle, in the year in which the SR’s cumulative expenses (since project start date) reaches the amount detailed in the OAI Call Letter.

 The information below helps illustrate the concept: